nevernervous78/nirpyresearch/README.md

 * [Principal Component Selection with Simulated Annealing](https://nirpyresearch.com/principal-component-selection-with-simulated-annealing/)

 ### plums.csv
-Used in the following post:
+Used in the following posts:
 * [Detecting outliers using the Mahalanobis distance with PCA in Python](https://nirpyresearch.com/detecting-outliers-using-mahalanobis-distance-pca-python/)

 ## Snippets